SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 - Repent or Perish (Lk 13:3; Mt 3:10).
 - Unrepentant sin not tolerated and not a one time event (Lk 17:3-4; 1 Cor.
 5:11-13).

 <a name="assurance" href="#contents" style="font-size:2.1em;">🚶📜 3.
-Is The 80's version of the Gospel departing from scripture, indoctrinating innocent children into lifestyles of sin and false assurance?</a>
+Is The 80's version of the Gospel indoctrinating innocent children into lifestyles of sin and false assurance, causing them to apostatize?</a>

 The 80's *&ldquo;Free Grace&rdquo;* movement gives false assurance of eternal life to many people who profess faith in Christ but then show no evidence in their pattern of life or even in continuing to say that they believe in Christ.
 The result is that many people have been assured that they are saved, but they are not.